cesarevc/react-webpackconfig/README.md

 # React + Webpack
-_This practice defining a react app structure without using 'create-react-app' and configuring webpack._
+_This practice defining a react app structure without using 'create-react-app' and configures webpack._

 ## Built with 🛠️